Summry/nazira_fakhrurradi_as3/README.md

 aws configure
 ```

-> Now you should be ready
+> Now you should be ready to provision the infrastructure and ansible playbook.

 ## Post-setup Configuration